LiteReality/LiteReality-Agent/README.md

   <a href="#"><img alt="LiteReality-Agent" src="assets/banner.png" width="100%"/></a>
 </h1>

-An open-source, end-to-end toolkit for reconstructing interactable indoor 3D scenes.
-Scan a room with the [LiteReality Scanner](https://apps.apple.com/gb/app/litereality/id6774158260); the agent turns it into a complete, graphics-ready scene with articulated assets.
+An open-source, end-to-end toolkit for turning real-world scans into simulation-ready 3D environments.
+Scan a room with the [LiteReality Scanner](https://apps.apple.com/gb/app/litereality/id6774158260); the agent reconstructs the scene, generates articulated assets, resolves layout and collisions, and prepares the environment for robotics simulation.

 <p>
   <a href="https://litereality.github.io/agent/" alt="Website">